artificialsolutions/tie-api-example-wechat/README.md

 ## Prerequisites
 ### A Browser with a Translation Extension
 WeChat's website is in mandarin.
 The instructions below should be able to get you going even if you don't understand Mandarin.
-If desired however, you may which to use an extension to translate their website.
+If desired however, you may wish to use an extension to translate their website.

 ### Https
 Making the connector available via https is preferred.
 We recommend using [ngrok](https://ngrok.com) for this.